 Be Supportive

-If you need to be at work and your kids are too young to be at home unsupervised, summer camps that promote physical activity are a great way to keep your children active through the summer.
+If you need to be at work and your kids are too young to be at home unsupervised, summer camps that promote physical activity are a great way to keep children active over the summer.

 If at least one parent can be at home with the kids, offer to support them by: